NilsSomm/random_pulse/README.md

 # random_pulse
 ## Introduction
-This code uses the PCM (Partial Coherence Model) to simulate SASE (Self-Amplifed Spontaneous Emmission) FEL (Free-Electron Laser) pulses.
+This code uses the Partial Coherence Model PCM) to simulate Self-Amplifed Spontaneous Emmission (SASE) Free-Electron Laser (FEL) pulses.
 These types of pulses form from random noise, so this is a stochastic process.
-The PCM method then makes use of random number generation to model this, and can be read about more here: (T. Pfeifer et al., 2010), T. Pfeifer et al., Optics Letters 35, 3441, (2010).
+The PCM method phenomenologically models stochastic SASE-FEL pulses from random number generation to model this.
+The PCM algorithm is decrbed [T. Pfeifer et al., Optics Letters 35, 3441, (2010)](https://doi.org/10.1364/OL.35.003441).

 ## Overview
 There are 2 included python classes in this repository.
-The first is the random_laser_pulse class, which contains the PCM algorithm.
-The second is the fel_pulse class, which is a wrapper for the other class.
+The first is the `random_laser_pulse` class, which contains the PCM algorithm.
+The second is the `fel_pulse` class, which is a wrapper for the other class.
 Here, inputs are simplified and there is an option to convert between atomic units and standard units.
-It is recommended to use the fel_pulse class.
+It is recommended to use the `fel_pulse` class.

 ## Examples
 If you want to look at the frequency series of such a pulse, you might write something like this:
 ```